Compressed Coding, AMP Based Decoding and Analog Spatial Coupling: Analog Spatial Coupling

 \section{Analog Spatial Coupling}

-In this section, ASC is introduced to avoid the difficulty in curve matching at low coding rates.
-This provides a simple method to approach capacity predicted by area properties using simple code structures \cite{Leung06} without complicated code optimizations \cite{Yue07,Divsalar11}.
-Incidentally, we will see in Section \ref{Sec:multiuseer} that ASC-CC reveals a new multi-user scheme with short per-user block length and good performance.
+In this section, analog spatial-coupling is introduced to avoid the difficulty in curve matching, which provides a simple method to approach capacity without complicated code optimizations \cite{Yue07,Divsalar11}.
+Incidentally, we will see in Section \ref{Sec:multiuseer} that SC-CC reveals a new multi-user scheme with short per-user block length and good performance.